 - Working Paper Session: Well-developed drafts of papers are sent to reviewers.
 In this session, an editor/reviewer will provide suggestions/comments for use in writing the paper for presentation and/publication.

-The proposal should comprise (1) a cover page and (2) a one to two page description.
+The proposal should comprise (1) a cover page and (2) a 250-500-word description.

 GENERAL INFORMATION FOR PROPOSALS AND CONFERENCE

 Send all proposals to: Dr. Angel Ford, via email and attachment: firstname.lastname@example.org.

 A double blind, peer review process will be used to select proposals to be presented at the conference.
 Proposals sent electronically should be in Microsoft Word as an attachment to the email message.
 The following are important dates and deadlines regarding submission of proposals and conference registration:

 - June 30, 2018: Deadline for submission of proposals.

 - August 1, 2018: Final notification of all session organizers and authors via email.
 All presenters listed in the accepted proposals must pay the full registration fee, even if they attend the conference only on the day of their presentation.

 - September 1, 2018: The full registration fee must be received by the International Society for Educational Planning (ISEP) no later than September 1, 2018 for the presentation and the presenter to be listed on the official conference program.
 Any author identified in the presentation, but not officially registered for the conference by the due date, will not be listed in the official program of the conference.

 - Important: In the past, presenters have been asked to bring up 30-50 copies of their papers.
 The conference chairs would like to encourage participants to bring an electronic copy (flash drive, etc.) to the conference, at which time papers will be uploaded to the ISEP conference site.